Bonnie-Block/bab-cnf-gotests/README.md

 ##### SR-IOV suite environment variables:
 * `SRIOV_OPERATOR_NAMESPACE` - select the namespace were sriov-network-operator installed.
 Default openshift-sriov-network-operator
 * `CNF_GOTESTS_SRIOV_SMOKE` - If this variable is set to true then sriov suite will be running in smoke mode.
 Default value false.
 Allowed value: `export CNF_GOTESTS_SRIOV_SMOKE="true"`

+##### MetalLB suite environment variables:
+* `METALLB_ADDR_LIST` - is used to create the metalLB L2 address pool.
+These addresses are specific to the Helix TLV lab.
+If no IP environmental variable is present the MetalLB L2 test cases are skipped.

 ##### CNF-TESTS suite environment variables:
 * `DPDK_IMAGE_VERSION` - select the name of dpdk image.